Category

 While OSHA mandates certain types of training, there are benefits to covering topics beyond general requirements:

 • Build safety engagement: You can explain safety until you’re blue in the face, but if your people aren’t processing the information, it’s futile.
 Providing effective and timely education on OSHA training topics helps build safety engagement.
-This means employees aren’t just sitting through training; they’re actively processing information in a way that will help them promote safety and be accountable to your organization’s safety performance.
+This means employees aren’t just sitting through training; they’re actively processing information to promote safety and be accountable to your organization’s safety performance.

-• Protect your employees: There are plenty of engineering solutions to improve safety, but having a team of employees who are properly trained and alert is the best way to prevent workplace injuries.
+• Protect your employees: There are plenty of engineering solutions to improve safety, but having a team that is properly trained and alert is the best way to prevent workplace injuries.
 According to Gallup, highly engaged employees experience 70% fewer safety incidents.

-• Reduce costs due to accidents: Research from the National Safety Council found that the total economic impact of workplace injuries in 2020 was nearly $164 billion.
-Promoting a safer workplace can reduce a variety of costs, including workers’ compensation, insurance, and potential legal bills.
+• Reduce costs from accidents: Research from the National Safety Council found that the total economic impact of workplace injuries in 2023 exceeded $176 billion.
+Promoting a safer workplace can reduce a range of costs, including workers’ compensation, insurance premiums, and potential legal bills.

 Watch this video to learn the fundamentals of compelling safety talks, discover new topic ideas, and get facilitation tips.